Polytechnic School (California): Academics

-Poly is recognized for its rigorous academic curriculum, which includes Advanced Placement and Honors classes as well as arts and athletic programs.
-The school has received numerous accolades for the academic accomplishments of its students.
+Poly has a rigorous academic curriculum, which includes Advanced Placement and Honors classes as well as arts and athletic programs.
 In 2006, Poly was named a world leader in student participation and performance on Advanced Placement exams by the College Board.
 The school frequently had the highest percentage of its students receive a 3 or above on the AP Calculus AB examination when compared to all other small schools administering the test across the globe, according to the College Board.

 In recent years, the most popular college destination for Poly students was the University of Southern California.
 The Wall Street Journal ranked Poly 4th in the world as a feeder school for "elite colleges," including Harvard University, Princeton University, Massachusetts Institute of Technology, Williams College, Pomona College, Swarthmore College, the University of Chicago and Johns Hopkins University.
 In the 2016-17 class, 35% of the class were National Merit Semi-Finalists & Commended students and 80% of students were accepted to 'highly-selective' top tier universities (institutions with an admit rate of 30% or lower).

 Los Angeles Magazine has also consistently recognized Poly as one of the best high schools in Los Angeles.
 The September 2008 issue praised Poly for its "national reputation for producing scholars, artists and athletes."
 Using test score data, the September 2014 issue of Los Angeles Magazine ranked Poly 2nd of 75 Los Angeles high schools.
 With an average score of 2150, Poly students had the highest average SAT score of any school included in the rankings.
 The Washington Post ranked Poly the 84th most challenging high school in the United States in 2017.
 In their 2022 evaluations, Niche ranked Poly as the 3rd best private high school in Los Angeles, the 9th best private high school in California, and the 36th best private high school nationally.